rdpeng/rprogdatascience/manuscript/regex.md

 Notice that we see to pick up 2 extra homicides this way.
 We can figure out which ones they are by comparing the results of the two expressions.

-First we can get the indices for the first expresssion match.
+First we can get the indices for the first expression match.

 {line-numbers=off}